 Analysis of the different revenue streams provides some insight.
 Into how much impact each of the Big 4 will experience.
 The following table outlines their exposure:

 |Bank||Retail Banking||Institutional Banking & Markets||Business & Private Banking||Wealth Management||Others|

 |WBC||36.4%||19.5%||10.2% (BT Financial Group)||34% (inc St George Bank)|

-ANZ has greater diversification across the different sectors of the Banking industry.
-Whereas NAB is heavily exposed to Retail Banking, and likely to suffer limited growth opportunity.
+ANZ has greater diversification.
+Across the different sectors of the Banking industry.
+Whereas NAB is heavily expose to Retail Banking.
+And likely to suffer limited growth opportunity.